HemanthGowda/Bahmni-HandsOn/README.md

  **3. Go to consultation after registering a patient.**

-Emergency registration are being performed by clinicians who need to directly go to the consultation screen.
+Emergency registration are being performed by clinicians who need to directly go to the consultation screen after registering a patient.
 The consultation screen is available in the clinical app.
 Try registering a patient, then going through the clinical app and opening the patient.
 You will get an option to start consultation for the patient. https://<ip>/bahmni/clinical/#/default/patient/{patientUuid}/dashboard/concept-set-group/observations

 Documentation to [configure a forward url](https://bahmni.atlassian.net/wiki/display/BAH/Registration+Page#RegistrationPage-Registration2ndPage)

- **4. Upload a concept set (for adding to observation template)**
+ **4. Create a new Observation Template**

-To complete this task you have to upload a ECG template to the system.
+On the observations tab of the clinical app, there are multiple templates/forms that can be filled.
+These are setup as concept sets in OpenMRS.
+A basic version of the template can be created by creating a concept set and attaching them to a special concept called "All Observation Templates".
+You can, alternatively, use the admin app to upload a concept set via csv.
+Lets create a new observation template to capture ECG results.
 A sample csv is available [here](https://github.com/HemanthGowda/Bahmni-HandsOn/tree/master/ECG-CSV).
 Make sure you upload the concepts.csv before concept_set.csv.
-See what changes on the consultation tab once the upload is complete.

 Documentation to [import a csv](https://bahmni.atlassian.net/wiki/display/BAH/Create+a+New+Observation+Form#CreateaNewObservationForm-AddObservationFormstoBahmni)